trgr5899/Guild_Software_Development_Work_Sample/README.md

 ### Third:

-Get within the Course_Registration_Project directory in your terminal
+Enter this directory Course_Registration_Project directory in your terminal

 ### Fourth: